Written by

 All Applicable Large Employers (ALEs) must prove that they provided minimum essential coverage (MEC) to employees at an affordable rate.
 All other employers who provided self-insured plans must also report for their months of coverage.

 Form 1095-C includes information about the health insurance coverage that an individual’s employer offered and whether or not the employee enrolled in that coverage.
-The primary purpose of the 1095-C form is to communicate any health insurance information directly to the IRS.
+The primary purpose of it is to communicate any health insurance information directly to the IRS.

 How to File 1095-Cs with the IRS

-While it is not a requirement, the IRS encourages employers to file electronically, even if they have fewer than 250 employees.
-The primary reason for this is to ensure safe delivery.
+While it is not a requirement, the IRS encourages employers to file electronically, even if they have fewer than 10 forms.
+This ensures safe delivery.

 Visit the IRS website for further detailed instructions on how to correctly e-file.